chinnonae/ADT-lecture/HW1/src/README.txt

 Problem 1: Rec.java
-	This class contain lots of recursive methods,
+	This class contain lots of recursive methods each one do a specific task, such as counting number of a character in string.

 Problem 2: PermuteK.java
 	This class, take string and int input which are characters and length of the output String.